 Bloomsday is celebrated in Dublin each year on June 16th.
 James Joyce and his famous novel, Ulysses, are the focus of this fun celebration.
 You’ll find Irish people dressed in vintage costumes, replicating the outfits worn by the characters of Ulysses around the beginning of the 20th century.

 Halloween might be the second holiday you think of when you think of Ireland, after all, it was invented in Ireland.
 But while Ireland may have created the holiday I would say that America has perfected it.
 No, if you’re going to visit Ireland for a holiday, it should be Christmas.

 Ireland has until very recently been a predominantly Catholic country and that means Christmas is one of the most important holidays all year.
-Every town is decorated for Christmas, there are Christmas markets scattered all across the country, and then there’s the Panto.

 One thing you aren’t likely to find in Ireland for Christmas Day is snow.
 It does happen every few years.
 In fact, it’s estimated to happen every 6 years or so.
 But it isn’t reliable so if you’re wishing for a white Christmas Ireland isn’t your destination.